Southern Pines Animal Shelter

 We need YOUR help!

-2018 promises to be our busiest puppy and kitten season yet and with that in mind, we are hoping to collect FOUR THOUSAND cans of puppy/dog and kitten/cat food--2,000 cans of cat food and 2,000 cans of dog food!
+THOUSAND cans of puppy/dog and kitten/cat food!
 We believe with YOUR help and the assistance of our generous community we can reach this goal.

 Thank you.
 Together "We Can Do It!", and together we can save more lives than ever before!